ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 The LSF cluster setup requires two distinct subnets:

-1. Bastion/Login Subnet:
+1. Bastion and Login subnet:
-* This subnet is used for deploying the login and bastion nodes.
+* This subnet is used for deploying the bastion and login nodes.

-2. Cluster Management/Compute Subnet:
+2. Cluster Management and Compute subnet:
-* This subnet is for deploying the cluster management and compute nodes.
+* This subnet is used for deploying the cluster management and compute nodes.

 ### Guidelines for Subnet Configuration
 {: #integrate-guidelines}

-1. Creating the Management/Compute Nodes:
+1. Creating the Management and Compute nodes:

 * Use the `cluster_subnet_ids` parameter to specify the compute subnet.
-* This subnet should already exist in the storage scale cluster.
+* This subnet should exist already in the storage scale cluster.
 * The subnet name typically follows the pattern `<cluster_prefix>-comp-pvt-1`.

 2. Creating the Login Node:

 * Manually create a new subnet in the storage cluster and provide its ID under `login_subnet_id`.
 * This subnet is used to deploy both the login and bastion nodes.
 * The solution also supports reusing an existing bastion node, if available.